thiagoa/rbtagger/README.md

 ## Looking up tags

-`M-x rbtagger-find-definitions` tries to find the best match for the symbol at point by computing a list of candidates ordered by specificity.
+<kbd>M-x</kbd> `rbtagger-find-definitions` tries to find the best
+match for the symbol at point by computing a list of candidates ordered by specificity.
 It tries to follow Ruby's Constant lookup rules as closely as possible.
 Given the following Ruby module:

 ```ruby
 module Tags